 C is for Contentment

 The brain is a vitamin C guzzler, and there are higher concentrations of the nutrient in the brain than in the rest of the body.
-Vitamin C has been shown in research to enhance both mood and cognitive function in support of a sustained sense of well-being.
+Vitamin C has been shown in research to uphold a healthy mood and cognitive function in support of a sustained sense of well-being.
 This powerful antioxidant also provides critical support for maintaining a healthy nervous system.
-As just one example, Vitamin C is a cofactor in the synthesis of several neurotransmitters, and helps modulate the release of these compounds to nerve cells.
+Vitamin C is a cofactor in the synthesis and release of several neurotransmitters, promoting feelings of calm and contentment.

 Here are some with the highest concentrations of vitamin C: